Sears confirms chairman’s hedge fund wins bid in auction

 - Furloughed federal workers offered 90-day, interest-free loans by Washington Federal

-Lampert’s ESL Investments was the only one to put forth a proposal to rescue the floundering company in its entirety.
+Lampert was the only one to put forth a proposal through an affiliate of ESL to rescue the floundering company in its entirety.
 He had sweetened his bid multiple times.

+“At every stage in this process, ESL has worked tirelessly to help Sears re-emerge from bankruptcy, including by enhancing our offer several times, because we believe Sears has a future as a profitable company that can succeed in today’s competitive retail landscape,” said ESL in a statement.

-Still, many experts believe a smaller version of the retailer will not be viable as it faces increasing competition.
+Still, many experts believe a smaller version of the retailer will not be viable as it faces increasing competition from the likes of Amazon and Walmart.

+Sears’ Hoffman Estates, Illinois-based corporate parent, which also owns Kmart, had 687 stores and 68,000 employees at the time of its bankruptcy filing in mid-October.
+At its peak in 2012, its stores numbered 4,000.